 It can be difficult to know where to turn if you feel your rights are not being met.
 However, many organizations and legal services are available to provide support and guidance.

-When working while undergoing treatment, the most important thing is to listen to your body and rest when you need it.
+When working while under medical care, the most important thing is to listen to your body and rest when you need it.

-• Focusing on self-care can help you stay healthy and have the energy necessary to complete your job duties.
+• Spending time on self-care can help you stay healthy and give you more energy to complete your job duties.

-• This could mean taking regular daily breaks for a quick walk or stretch or ensuring enough time to rest and recover from treatment.
+• This may require adjusting your daily schedule, taking a quick walk or stretch, taking anti-nausea medication, or making more time to rest and recover from treatment.

-• Setting realistic goals and expectations for yourself while undergoing cancer treatment is also important.
+• Avoiding setting unrealistic goals and expectations for yourself while undergoing cancer treatment is also important.

 • Communicate openly with your boss about what kind of accommodations would be helpful to ensure a healthy work-life balance.

 Don’t hesitate to take advantage of any employee assistance programs or workplace policies that could help you cope with your illness.
-Your employer should be understanding and accommodating of reasonable requests.
+You can set boundaries for example.
+Your employer should be understanding and provide reasonable accommodations.
 They should also show genuine concern and compassion for employees with health conditions.

 A: It is important to avoid activities that place too much strain on your body, such as heavy lifting or strenuous exercise.
 It would be best if you also stayed away from areas where temperatures are very cold or hot and limited exposure to direct sunlight.
 It is important to avoid alcohol and certain foods that could interact with chemotherapy drugs.
 Avoid smoking and using any recreational drugs.
 Talk to your doctor if you have questions about specific limits on activity and lifestyle during chemotherapy.